 Some of the most popular fasting schedules include:

-- Alternate day fasting: This implies fasting every other day.
-It means eating a normal amount for one day and restricting calories for the next.
+- Alternate day fasting: Eat a normal amount of food one day and restrict calories the next.

-- The 16/8 diet: Here, you fast for 16 hours, followed by an 8-hour eating window.
+- The 16/8 diet: Fast for 16 hours, followed by an 8-hour eating window.
 Low-calorie beverages can help combat hunger pangs.

-- Whole-day fasting: In this type of intermittent fasting, you typically eat one large meal at a particular time and do not eat anything for the rest of the day.
+- Whole-day fasting: In this method, you typically eat one large meal at a set time and avoid eating anything else for the rest of the day.

 Health Benefits Of Intermittent Fasting